Huey Long: Childhood

-Long was born on August 30, 1893, near Winnfield, a small town in north-central Louisiana, the seat of Winn Parish.
+Huey Pierce Long Jr. was born on August 30, 1893, near Winnfield, a small town in north-central Louisiana, the seat of Winn Parish.
 Although Long often told followers he was born in a log cabin to an impoverished family, they lived in a "comfortable" farmhouse and were well-off compared to others in Winnfield.
 Winn Parish was impoverished, and its residents, mostly Southern Baptists, were often outsiders in Louisiana's political system.
 During the Civil War, Winn Parish had been a stronghold of Unionism in an otherwise Confederate state.
 At Louisiana's 1861 convention on secession, the delegate from Winn voted to remain in the Union saying: "Who wants to fight to keep the Negroes for the wealthy planters?"
-In the 1890s, the parish was a bastion of the Populist Party, and in the 1912 election, a plurality (35%) voted for the Socialist presidential candidate, Eugene V. Debs.
+In the 1890s, the parish was a bastion of the Populist Party, and in the 1912 election, Socialist presidential candidate Eugene V. Debs received 35% of the vote.
 Long embraced these populist sentiments.

-One of nine children, Long was home schooled until age eleven.
+One of nine children, Long was home-schooled until age eleven.
 In the public system, he earned a reputation as an excellent student with a remarkable memory and convinced his teachers to let him skip seventh grade.
 At Winnfield High School, he and his friends formed a secret society, advertising their exclusivity by wearing a red ribbon.
 According to Long, his club's mission was "to run things, laying down certain rules the students would have to follow".
 The faculty learned of Long's antics and warned him to obey the school's rules.
 Long continued to rebel, writing and distributing a flyer that criticized his teachers and the necessity of a recently state-mandated fourth year of secondary education, for which he was expelled in 1910.
 Although Long successfully petitioned to fire the principal, he never returned to high school.
 As a student, Long proved a capable debater.
 At a state debate competition in Baton Rouge, he won a full-tuition scholarship to Louisiana State University (LSU).
 Because the scholarship did not cover textbooks or living expenses, his family could not afford for him to attend.
 Long was also unable to attend because he did not graduate from high school.
 Instead, he entered the workforce as a traveling salesman in the rural South.